knightofnet/TwoStageFileTransfer/README.md

 <h3 align="center">Two-stage File Transfer</h3>

   <p align="center">
-    TSFT aims to transfer a file from one computer to another, passing through a common shared directory whose disk space does not allow intermediate copies.
+    TSFT aims to transfer a file from one computer to another, passing through a common shared directory whose disk space does not allow direct intermediate copies.
 On the source computer, the file will be split while the target computer will reassemble the file in the target folder.
     <br />
     <a href="https://github.com/knightofnet/TwoStageFileTransfer"><strong>Explore the docs »</strong></a>
     <br />